Glacier National Park, Montana, USA travel guide

 Insider Tip

-6:00 PM·Attend a free Junior Ranger program at the Apgar Visitor Center for the kids, followed by an evening ranger talk.
+6:00 PM·Participate in a Junior Ranger program at the Apgar Visitor Center.

 Why Visit

-The Junior Ranger program is an excellent way to engage children with the park's natural and cultural history, earning them a badge and a sense of accomplishment.
-Evening ranger talks provide fascinating insights into Glacier's wildlife and geology for the whole family.
+This free program is an excellent way to engage children with the park's natural and cultural history, making them active participants in their adventure.
+They'll earn a badge and feel a sense of accomplishment.

 Insider Tip

-7:30 PM·Enjoy a casual family dinner at Eddie's Cafe and Mercantile, located within Apgar Village.
+7:30 PM·Enjoy a casual family dinner at Eddie's Cafe and Mercantile in Apgar Village.

 Why Visit